- Home - v3

 Animal Control

-Animal control isn’t just about dog bites and stray cats.
+Animal Control isn’t just about dog bites and stray cats.
 While it’s certainly something we take care of, animal control focuses on the proper care of animals in Lake Stevens and how it ensures public safety.
 Here’s an overview of animal control services in Lake Stevens:

 Pet Licenses